Moby Zazà: History

-Following bankruptcy of former operator, SNCM, Moby Line bought the ferry to operate their new France to Corsica service, together with MV Moby Corse.
+Following bankruptcy of former operator, SNCM, Moby Line bought the ferry to operate its new France to Corsica service, together with MV Moby Corse.
 She started in June 2016, but suffered an electrical fire, whilst at Nice, in August 2016.

 From November 2024 to February 2025, the ship covered the route between Golfo Aranci (Sardinia) and Porto-Vecchio (Corsica) as a temporary substitution of the Bonifacio - Santa Teresa Gallura line due to the technical unavailability of ferry Giraglia.
+In 2025 it was reflagged in San Marino and sold as a floating hotel in Asia.